kohya-ss/sd-scripts/README.md

 - Colab seems to stop with log output.
 Try specifying `--console_log_simple` option in the training script to disable rich logging.
 - The `.toml` file for the dataset config is now read in UTF-8 encoding.
 PR [#1167](https://github.com/kohya-ss/sd-scripts/pull/1167) Thanks to Horizon1704!
+- Fixed a bug that the last subset settings are applied to all images when multiple subsets of regularization images are specified in the dataset settings.
+The settings for each subset are correctly applied to each image.
+PR [#1205](https://github.com/kohya-ss/sd-scripts/pull/1205) Thanks to feffy380!
 - `train_network.py` and `sdxl_train_network.py` are modified to record some dataset settings in the metadata of the trained model (`caption_prefix`, `caption_suffix`, `keep_tokens_separator`, `secondary_separator`, `enable_wildcard`).
 - Some features are added to the dataset subset settings.
   - `secondary_separator` is added to specify the tag separator that is not the target of shuffling or dropping.